georgeoshardo/SyMBac/docs/source/scene_generation.rst

 - *offset*: This is a parameter which ensures that cells never touch the edge of the image after being transformed.
 In general this can be left as is (30), but you will recieve an error if it needs increasing.
 - *label_masks*: This controls whether the output training masks will be binary or labeled.
 Binary masks are used to train U-net, wheras labeled masks are used to train Omnipose_
 - *space_size*: The size of the space used in the simulation, governing how large the image shall be.
-This is typically autocalculated using the ``get_space_size`` function.
+This is typically autocalculated using the :func:`~SyMBac.general_drawing.get_space_size` function.

-After defining these arguments, we can pass them to ``draw_scene``, which will produce a list of scenes and corresponding masks for the entire simulation.
+After defining these arguments, we can pass them to :func:`~SyMBac.phase_contrast_drawing.draw_scene`, which will produce a list of scenes and corresponding masks for the entire simulation.
 Here we run this in parallel, for increased speed.

 .. code-block:: python
     :caption: Setting up scene generation parameters